Quick reference¶

 Low-level workflow¶

-For full control, you can call the solver steps directly (as in the runs/low_level/minimal_example.py script):
+For full control, you can call the solver steps directly (as in the examples/low_level/minimal_example.py script):

 from bldfm import compute_wind_fields, ideal_source, steady_state_transport_solver